sagemath/trac_to_gh/Issue 2359.md

 # Issue 2359: notebook -- make it so when you send a kill signal to the notebook server it saves state

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2359

 Original creator: was